 These messages work because they’re personal, direct, and easy to process.
 They don’t try to oversell—they simply remind users of their interest and make it easy for them to return.

-Short-Formulary Refocusing on: Because Sometimes ‘Hi, Remember Me?’ is All You Need
+Short-Form Refocusing on: Because Sometimes ‘Hi, Remember Me?’ is All You Need

-Impacts of Short-Formulary Refocusing on Ads
+Benefits of Short-Form Refocusing on Ads

 1. Simplicity